MAE4090 – Thesis

 Formal prerequisite knowledge

-- to be allowed to hand in your thesis, you additionally must have completed all first and second year courses
+- to be allowed to hand in your thesis, you must also have completed all first and second year courses

-You are being guided in the work on the thesis by your supervisor(s) in individual tutorials.
+You will be guided in your work with the thesis by your supervisor(s) in individual sessions.
 You have the right to 30 hours of supervision.
 This includes the supervisor’s preparation time and face to face supervision.

-If you write your theses linked to a research internship at a professional partner organization, an internal academic co-supervisor is also appointed.
+If you write your thesis linked to a research internship at a professional partner organization, an internal co-supervisor is also appointed.

 The thesis shall be written as a manuscript in journal article APA style with A4 page size.

 1. Front Page